-The Statements of Long-Term Fiscal Projections are prepared pursuant to SFFAS No. 36, Comprehensive Long-Term Projections for the U.S. Government, as amended.
-The basic financial statement, Note 23, and related unaudited required supplementary information (RSI) provide information to aid readers of the Financial Report in assessing whether current policies for Federal spending and taxation can be sustained and the extent to which the cost of public services received by current taxpayers will be shifted to future taxpayers under sustainable policies.
+The SLTFP is prepared pursuant to SFFAS No. 36, Comprehensive Long-Term Projections for the U.S. Government.
+The financial statement, Note 23, and unaudited RSI provide information to aid readers of the Financial Report in assessing whether current policies for federal spending and taxation can be sustained and the extent to which the cost of public services received by current taxpayers will be shifted to future taxpayers.
 This assessment requires prospective information about receipts and spending, the resulting debt, and how these amounts relate to the size of the economy.
-A sustainable policy is defined as one where the ratio of Federal debt held by the public to GDP (the debt-to-GDP ratio) is ultimately stable or declining.
-The Financial Report does not address the sustainability of State and local government fiscal policy.
+A sustainable policy is defined as one where the ratio of federal debt held by the public to GDP (the debt-to-GDP ratio) is ultimately stable or declining.
+The Financial Report does not address the sustainability of state and local government fiscal policy.

 The projections and analysis presented here are extrapolations based on an array of assumptions described in detail below.
-A fundamental assumption is that current Federal policy will not change.
+A fundamental assumption is that current federal policy will not change.
 This assumption is made so as to inform the question of whether current fiscal policy is sustainable and, if it is not sustainable, the magnitude of needed reforms to make fiscal policy sustainable.
 The projections are therefore neither forecasts nor predictions.
 If policy changes are implemented, perhaps in response to projections like those presented here, then actual financial outcomes will be different than those projected.
 The methods and assumptions underlying the projections are subject to continuing refinement.

 The projections focus on future cash flows, and do not reflect either the accrual basis or the modified-cash basis of accounting.
-These cash-based projections reflect receipts or spending at the time cash is received or when a payment is made by the Government.
+These cash-based projections reflect receipts or spending at the time cash is received or when a payment is made by the government.
 In contrast, accrual-based projections would reflect amounts in the time period in which income is earned or when an expense or obligation is incurred.
-The cash basis accounting underlying the long-term fiscal projections is consistent with methods used to prepare the Statements of Social Insurance (SOSI) and the generally cash-based Federal budget.
+The cash basis accounting underlying the long-term fiscal projections is consistent with methods used to prepare the SOSI and the generally cash-based federal budget.

-The basic financial statement, Long-Term Fiscal Projections for the U.S. Government, displays the present value of 75-year projections for various categories of the Federal Government's receipts and non-interest spending.
-The projections for fiscal years 2017 and 2016 are expressed in present value dollars and as a percentage of the present value of Gross Domestic Product (GDP) as of September 30, 2017 and September 30, 2016, respectively.
-The present value of a future amount, for example \$1 billion in October 2092, is the amount of money that if invested on September 30, 2017 in an account earning the government borrowing rate would have a value of \$1 billion in October 2092.
+The SLTFP displays the present value of 75-year projections for various categories of the federal government's receipts and non-interest spending.
+The projections for fiscal years 2019 and 2018 are expressed in present value dollars and as a percent of the present value of GDP as of September 30, 2019 and September 30, 2018, respectively.
+The present value of a future amount, for example \$1 billion in October 2094, is the amount of money that if invested on September 30, 2019 in an account earning the government borrowing rate would have a value of \$1 billion in October 2094.

-The present value of a receipt or expenditure category over 75 years is the sum of the annual present value amounts.
-When expressing a receipt or expenditure category over 75 years as a percent of GDP, the present value dollar amount is divided by the present value of GDP over 75 years.
-Measuring receipts and expenditures as a percentage of GDP is a useful indicator of the economy's capacity to sustain Federal Government programs.
+The present value of a receipt or spending category over 75 years is the sum of the annual present value amounts.
+When expressing a receipt or spending category over 75 years as a percent of GDP, the present value dollar amount is divided by the present value of GDP over 75 years.
+Measuring receipts and spending as a percent of GDP is a useful indicator of the economy's capacity to sustain federal government programs.